 Pseudoscorpions are one of the oldest ancestries of terrestrial arthropods which belong to class Arachnida and order Pseudoscorpiones (Shear, 1991; Shear et al., 1989).
-They are tiny (2 to 8mm in length), secretive arachnids that live in moist places, crevices of rocks, leaf litter, old books, under tree bark and other sheltered habitats (Jones, 1970; Weygoldt, 1969; Witt & Dill, 1996).
+They are tiny (2 to 8 mm in length), secretive arachnids that live in moist places, crevices of rocks, leaf litter, old books, under tree bark and other sheltered habitats (Jones, 1970; Weygoldt, 1969; Witt & Dill, 1996).
 They are found in natural and man-made habitats.
 Some species of pseudoscorpions live in the nests of birds (Bhattacharyya, 1990; Turienzo et al., 2010) and rodents (Rodentia: Muridae) (Beier, 1948; Francke & Villegas-Guzman, 2006; Hoff & Clawson, 1952) whereby they get shelter and food from the nest by feeding on ectoparasites such as larval and adult fleas (Ratnaweera et al., 2010; Thanee et al., 2009).
 Some pseudoscorpion species are also found to be associated with mammals.
 They occur mostly reported from Asia, Africa and Australia (Beier, 1948).
-Pseudoscorpion species, Lasocherenes was recorded in caves related to bat guano and in mammal nests (Beier, 1948, 1963).
+Pseudoscorpion species, Lasocherenes, sp. was recorded in caves related to bat guano and in mammal nests (Beier, 1948, 1963).
 Three pseudoscorpion species, Chelifer cancroides (Linnaeus, 1758), Dinocheirus panzeri (C.L.
 Koch, 1837) and Allochernes wideri (C.L.
 Koch, 1843) were recorded from mammal nest in Slovakia (Christophoryová, 2010).
-Pseudoscorpions are an important group of predators which occupy almost all terrestrial habitats and feed on a variety of small arthropods (moth larvae of clothes, beetle larvae of carpet, booklice, ants, mites and small flies).
+Pseudoscorpions are an important group of predators which occupy almost all terrestrial habitats and feed on a variety of small arthropods (moth\larvae of clothes,\beetle\larvae of carpet,\booklice,\ants,\mites and small -flies).
 They have less developed eyes and kill the prey using trichobothria on their pedipalps.
-Prey are captured with the help of pedipalps and moved to the chelicerae (Wevgoldt 1969; Witt & Dill 1996).
-Verner (1959) published the first record of pseudoscorpion species, Diplotemnus insolitus (Chamberlin, 1933) from guano of bat species, Myotis myotis and Myotis oxygnathus.
-Kovac et al., 2007 reported a pseudoscorpion species, Neobisium carcinoides (Hermann, 1804) from guano of bat colony in a cave.
+Prey are captured with the help of pedipalps and moved to the chelicerae (Weygoldt 1969; Witt & Dill 1996).
+Verner (1959) published the first record of pseudoscorpion species, Diplotemnus insolitus (Chamberlin, 1933), (Pseudoscorpiones: Atemnidae) from guano of bat species, Myotis myotis (Borkhausen, 1797) and Myotis oxygnathus (Author, year) (Chiroptera: Vespertilionidae).
+Kovac et al., 2007 reported a eudoscorpion species, Neobisium carcinoides (Hermann, 1804) (Pseudoscorpiones: Neobisiidae) from guano of bat colony in a cave.
 There are only two records of pseudoscorpion species from India.
-Megachernes himalavensis was recorded from the northern regions of Uttarakhand (Ellingsen, 1914) and Jammu and Kasmir (Beier, 1978).
+Megachernes himalayensis (Ellingsen, 1914) was recorded from the northern regions of Uttarakhand (Ellingsen, 1914) and Jammu and Kashmir (Beier, 1978).
 Despite of previous records of pseudoscorpions in India, the distribution, abundance and the life history of pseudoscorpions is poorly known.
-The presence of pseudoscorpions on the pelage of bats and their roosts in India has not been reported previously.
-This study was conducted to investigate ectoparasites of bats and the association of bats with other animal species.
+The